2019 Six Nations Championship squads: Call-ups

 On 22 January, Bernard Le Roux pulled out of the squad due to injury, and was replaced by Fabien Sanconnie.

 On 5 February, Julien Marchand pulled out of the squad due to injury, and was replaced by Camille Chat.

-On 16 February, Dany Priso was ruled out of the squad due to injury, and was replaced by Etienne Falgoux.
+On 16 February, Dany Priso was ruled out of the squad due to injury, and was replaced by Étienne Falgoux.

 On 11 March, Dany Priso and Kélian Galletier were called up to replace the injured Jefferson Poirot and Wenceslas Lauret.